darkn3rd/vagrant-simple/multimachine-mem/README.md

 ## **Notes**

-When visiting any guest machine, e.g. `vagrant ssh client`, you can only get to other systems through using IP address, `ssh vagrant@192.168.53.84`.
+When visiting any guest machine, e.g. `vagrant ssh client`, you can only get to other systems through using the username and IP address, `ssh vagrant@192.168.53.84`.

 ## **Instructions**